Programs of political parties in Armenia: National Progress Party of Armenia

 The National Progress Party of Armenia is a left-wing political party in Armenia, founded on October 3, 2018 by a group of political activists following the 2018 Armenian Velvet Revolution.

-The party announced social liberalism and direct-democracy as its principal ideology and is currently the only party whose list of candidates is headed by a woman, Lusine Haroyan.
+The party announced social liberalism and direct-democracy as its principal ideology and was formerly the only party whose list of candidates was headed by a woman, Lusine Haroyan.
 Haroyan stated during an interview that the party considers the role women play in politics is very important and the NPP has the most women on their list from all the political forces participating in the elections, with 43 out of the 83-person list being women.
-The party advocates for maintaining strong relations with the European Union, the United States and Russia.
+The party advocates for maintaining strong relations with the European Union, the United States, and Russia.

 One Armenia Party

-One Armenia Party is a centrist political party in Armenia.
+One Armenia Party is a centrist political party.
 It was founded on 19 February 2019 by Arthur Ghazinian.
-Currently, the party has no representation in the National Assembly.
+The party has no representation in the National Assembly.

 Prosperous Armenia Party

-The Prosperous Armenia party was formed in 2004 and its current leader is Gagik Tsarukyan.
-There is a debate whether Robert Kocharyan, the second president of Armenia has a strong influence over the party.
+The Prosperous Armenia party was formed in 2004 and its leader is Gagik Tsarukyan.
+There is a debate whether Robert Kocharyan, the second president of Armenia, has a strong influence over the party.
 The party currently has no seats in the National Assembly.
-The party is a member of the Alliance of Conservatives and Reformists in Europe and maintains a Eurosceptic and Pro-Russian ideology.
-The party supports Armenia's membership in the Eurasian Union.
+The party was formerly a member of the Alliance of Conservatives and Reformists in Europe and maintains a Eurosceptic and Pro-Russian ideology.
+The party supports Armenia's membership in the Eurasian Economic Union.

 Reborn Armenia

 Reborn Armenia, also translated as Resurgent Armenia and Reviving Armenia, was founded on 20 March 2021 and is currently led by Vahe A. Hakobyan.
-The party currently has no seats in the National Assembly.
+The party has no seats in the National Assembly.

 Republican Party of Armenia

 The Republican Party of Armenia was the main ruling party in Armenia from 1995 to 2018.
-The party was founded in 1990, its current leader is Serzh Sargsyan.
+The party was founded in 1990, its leader is Serzh Sargsyan.
 The party has 4 seats in the National Assembly.
 The party maintains a right-wing ideology and is an observer member of the European People's Party.

 Rule of Law

-The Rule of Law party is a centre-right political party in Armenia, led by Artur Baghdasarian.
+The Rule of Law party is a centre-right political party, led by Artur Baghdasarian.
 In the 2007 Armenian parliamentary elections, it only obtained 9 seats in parliament, in contrast to 19 seats in the 2003 elections.

 Baghdasaryan stated that "Armenia's membership in the European Union should be one of the key priorities of our country's present and future foreign policy, as EU membership will open new avenues for Armenia."
 The party is an observer member of the European People's Party.

 In the February 2008 presidential election, Baghdasarian was the party's candidate; he placed third with 17.7% of the vote according to final official results.

 The Rule of Law party failed to receive any seats in the National Assembly following the 2018 parliamentary elections.